sitevalidator/docs.sitevalidator.com/docs/continuous-validation.md

 ![Netlify integration](img/netlify-integration.png)

+Currently, Netlify only allows one HTTP deploy hook per app, so if you need to trigger several hooks, you can set it up using [deploy hook forker](https://github.com/deadlyicon/deploy-hook-forker).

 ## Example: Heroku

 If your site is on Heroku, you can use the [free HTTP post hook add-on](https://devcenter.heroku.com/articles/deploy-hooks#http-post-hook), like this: